Corbett · Argyll & Bute

 - Dun da Ghaoithe is rated 2/5 (moderate) on the OutdoorSCOT scale.
 The standard route covers about 13km with 800m of ascent and takes most walkers 3-5 hours.
 Terrain: Initial fields and rough pasture — gates and stiles.

-- Where do I park for Dun da Ghaoithe?
+- Where should I park to climb Dun da Ghaoithe?

-- Standard parking is at NM724367 near Oban.
+- Standard parking is at NM724367.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.

-- When is the best time to climb Dun da Ghaoithe?
+- When should I climb Dun da Ghaoithe?

 - The standard good-weather months for Dun da Ghaoithe are May, June, July, August, September.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.